MarketSquare/roboswag/docs/source/authentication.rst

         Set Test Variable    ${password}    abc
         Users Me  # ${USER} and ${password} variables will be automatically used

-Custom authorization
+Custom authentication
 ----------------------
-You can define your own authorization class and pass it to ``APIModel`` to be used for your requests.
+You can define your own authentication class and pass it to ``APIModel`` to be used for your requests.
 Since Roboswag is using ``requests`` under the hood it uses the same principles described in the `requests documentation <https://requests.readthedocs.io/en/latest/user/authentication/#new-forms-of-authentication>`_.

-For the sake of the example let's assume you want to have ``HTTP Basic Auth`` type of the authorization.
+For the sake of the example let's assume you want to have ``HTTP Basic Auth`` type of the authentication.
 You want to run your API tests on three different environments (dev, test, preprod) which require different level of security.
 Depending on the environment type we need to:

-- not use authorization for ``dev`` environment,
+- not use authentication for ``dev`` environment,
 - use fixed user and password for ``test`` environment
 - use user and password from kwargs/scoped variable for ``preprod`` environment